stuartellis/sve-personal-website/content/articles/mac-setup.md

 Choose _System Preferences \> Time Machine_, and click _Options_.
 Add to the exclusions
-list any folders that contain ISO disk images, virtual machines, or database files (such as Entourage).
+list any folders that contain ISO disk images, virtual machines, or database files (such as Outlook).
 If the external hard drive is short of space, exclude the _System_ folder.

 ## Setting Up for Development